Linear Elamite: Relationship to other scripts

 Some scholars have suggested that Linear Elamite is derived from the older Proto-Elamite script.
 Desset and colleagues argue that Linear Elamite is an evolution of the Proto-Elamite script, and that the Proto-Elamite script evolved, in parallel with Sumerian cuneiform, from a common substrate of simple signs and numerals used with accounting tokens and numerical tablets.
 Desset outlined some of their discoveries in public lectures, before they were formally published in July 2022.
 His colleagues in this research included Kambiz Tabibzadeh, Matthieu Kervran, Gian Pietro Basello, and Gianni Marchesi.

 However, the continuous evolution of Linear Elamite from Proto-Elamite is disputed by other researchers.
 Dahl argues that similarities with Linear Elamite are better explained by imitation of the most frequent Proto-Elamite signs from objects recovered at Susa by Elamite scribes familiar with Old Akkadian cuneiform who, faced with Mesopotamian cultural expansion, sought, in a process of schismogenesis, to culturally differentiate themselves by borrowing from an ancient local writing system, namely Proto-Elamite, to provide the basis for an archaicising new script.
 This, he argues, better explains the unusual content of some texts, such as "O" and "M", inconsistency in the form and execution of signs, and apparent resistance to trends of simplification that would otherwise be expected from scripts used in administrative settings, as was the case with Proto-Elamite.

 Encoding

 During a 2-year research program at ANRT (Atelier National de Recherche Typographique), Sina Fakour designed a computer font for Linear Elamite based on the analysis of inscriptions on various materials.
-The typeface, named Hatamti, includes about 300 glyphs that makes the digital transmission and reproduction of Linear Elamite possible.
+The typeface, named Hatamti, includes about 400 glyphs that makes the digital transmission and reproduction of Linear Elamite possible.
 Additionally he investigated the role of the engraving tool and the material on the quality of the signs.
 This project was undertaken as part of the Missing Scripts program and in collaboration with François Desset.

+Online Corpus of Linear Elamite Inscriptions (OCLEI)

+This Unicode-based text collection established at the University of Bern offers access to the texts, including photographs, drawings, and source information for each individual inscription.
+The texts are searchable using regular expressions (RegEx), and the Linear Elamite characters can be automatically replaced with their presumed phonetic values.
+This allows for the quick copying of search results and text transliterations, and numerous statistical tools are available.
+The associated TrueType font, "Elamicon" is available free of charge from the OCLEI Website.